Azure/reliable-web-app-pattern-java/known-issues.md

 This document helps with troubleshooting and provides an introduction to the most requested features, gotchas, and questions.

-*  We allow access to Azure Storage and Key Vault by adding the user's IP address to the Firewall rules.
-Deployment of Proseware must come from a system that has a stable IP address.
+* To facilitate deployment from a developer system, we explicitly allow the IP address of the current system through the firewall for Azure Storage and Key Vault.
+Ensure you are running the deployment from a system where the external IP address (as seen by Azure) does not change during the deployment.

-* Follow the following steps if you need to restart the deployment process.
+* Perform the following steps if you need to restart the deployment process.

     1. Teardown the deployment.